ogame-tbot/TBot/README.md

 ## Running on Windows

 * Download and unzip latest release.
-* Insert you credentials in settings.json
+* Insert you credentials in instance settings file
   * Under "Universe" type your universe name with leading capital letter, i.e.: Andromeda, Bellatrix etc...
   * Under "Language" type your universe community code.
 You can find it by logging to your account and analyzing the url, such as s161-us.ogame.gameforge.com => us
-* Configure the bot by editing all settings.json fields
+* Configure the bot by editing all settings fields
   * All config options are sorted by feature, [check which features you](#features) want and configure them before activating
 * Make sure you have installed the [.NET 5 runtime](https://dotnet.microsoft.com/download/dotnet/5.0) for your platform
 * Run TBot.exe